 To create a minor 7th chord, we add the note one WHOLE STEP below the root of the chord.
 So, A minor, written Am – A-C-E – becomes A minor 7th, written Am7, and played A-C-E-G.

-For now, we’ll leave G7 alone, althought there are a few other things we can do with that one, too!
+For now, we’ll leave G7 alone, although there are a few other things we can do with that one, too!

-So, finally, our I-vi-ii-V7 progressions becomes IM7 – vi7 – ii7 – V7 and might be played like this:
+So, finally, our I-vi-ii-V7 progression becomes IM7 – vi7 – ii7 – V7 and might be played like this: